USEPA/workshops/lessons/03_tidy_data_in_r.md

 # Tidy Data in R

 In this lesson we will cover the basics of data in R and will do so from a somewhat opinionated viewpoint of "Tidy Data".
 There are other paradigms and other ways to work with data in R, but focusing on Tidy Data concepts and tools (a.k.a., The Tidyverse) gets people to a productive place the quickest.
-For more on the data analysis using the Tidyverse, the best resource I know of is [R for Data Science](http://r4ds.had.co.nz).
+For more on data analysis using the Tidyverse, the best resource I know of is [R for Data Science](http://r4ds.had.co.nz).
 The approaches we will cover are very much inspired by this book.

 ## Lesson Outline
 - [Data in R: The data frame](#data-in-r-the-data-frame)